-Here at Hotrate, we’ve devoted a lot of our time to reviewing and analyzing computer mice, and a big chunk of those articles are specifically focused on gaming mice.
+Here at HotRate, we’ve devoted a lot of our time to reviewing and analyzing computer mice, and a big chunk of those articles are specifically focused on gaming mice.
 But MMOs are something of an odd bird.
 MMO gamers have some very specific needs unique from other gamers.
-The features that make the Best FPS mouse or the best RTS mouse aren’t going to be of much use to someone looking to improve their performance in World of Warcraft.
+The features that make up the best FPS mouse or the best RTS mouse aren’t going to be of much use to someone looking to improve their performance in World of Warcraft.

 1. Logitech G600 MMO Gaming Mouse

 Logitech makes some of our favorite gaming mice, and that's in large part because they manage to deliver the goods at very reasonable prices.
 But even by those standards, the Logitech G600 is an incredible deal.
-The standard retail price of $80 is great on its own, but with Amazon currently slashing its price to less than $30, it's easily the best value you'll find on an MMO mouse.
+The standard retail price of $80 is great on its own, but with Amazon occasionally slashing its price to as low as $30, it's easily the best value you'll find on an MMO mouse.

 2. ASUS ROG Spatha Gaming Mouse

-ASUS' Republic of Gamers brand is focused exclusively for the needs of gamers, and while the Spatha isn't explicitly marketed as an MMO mouse, it has all the features that you'd find in the best MMO mice.
-That includes a 12 button design strategically positioned for easy access and a chunky scroll wheel with a great sense of heft.
+ASUS' Republic of Gamers brand is focused exclusively on the needs of gamers, and while the Spatha isn't explicitly marketed as an MMO mouse, it has all of the features that you'd find in the best MMO mice.
+These include a 12-button design strategically positioned for easy access and a chunky scroll wheel with a great sense of heft.
 In fact, this is one of the heaviest mice across the board, so it's one of the best choices for MMO gamers with larger hands.

 3. Redragon M901 Gaming Mouse

-Redragon isn't the most well known gaming mouse manufacturer, but their M901 certainly leaves an impression.
-With its candy color rainbow design, it looks like no other gaming mouse in the market.
-But beyond that playful and almost childlike sense of style is a real workhorse of an MMO mouse that performs well beyond its $30 price tag would suggest.
+Redragon isn't the most well-known gaming mouse manufacturer, but their M901 certainly leaves an impression.
+With its candy color rainbow design, it looks like no other gaming mouse on the market.
+Beyond that playful and almost childlike sense of style is a real workhorse of an MMO mouse that performs well beyond what its $30 price tag would suggest.

 4. Razer Naga Trinity Gaming Mouse

-Razer understands that different games require different needs, and they've settled upon a pretty innovative solution with the Razer Naga Trinity.
+Razer understands that different games require different needs, and they've therefore settled upon a pretty innovative solution with the Razer Naga Trinity.
 This mouse makes use of interchangeable side plates that offer 2, 7, or 12 additional keys on the side of the mouse.
-That makes it an ideal choice if you find yourself regularly shifting between hot key heavy MMO or RTS games and more action oriented FPS games.
+This makes it an ideal choice if you find yourself regularly shifting between hotkey-heavy MMO or RTS games and more action-oriented FPS games.

-But as you might expect from one of the biggest manufacturers of gaming peripherals, there's some solid performance underneath the hood of the Razer Naga Trinity.
+As you might expect from one of the biggest manufacturers of gaming peripherals, there's some solid performance underneath the hood of the Razer Naga Trinity.
 The 5G optical sensor is incredibly responsive, and Razer boasts a maximum accuracy of 16,000 DPI, so you can customize an experience that's well suited to your reflexes.
-Razer has included their in house switches with this MMO mouse, boasting a life span of up to 15 million clicks, and you get access to a staggering 16.8 million RGB color combinations.
+Razer has also included their in-house switches with this MMO mouse, boasting a life span of up to 15 million clicks, and you get access to a staggering 16.8 million possible RGB color combinations.

 5. Corsair Gaming SCIMITAR RGB MOBA/MMO Gaming Mouse

-Thumb buttons are one of the features that really sets MMO mice apart from more traditional gaming mice, but MMO players have different sized hands and different ways of holding their mice.
-Corsair has found an incredibly smart solution with their patented Key Slider technology.
+Thumb buttons are one of the features that really sets MMO mice apart from more traditional gaming mice, but MMO players have different-sized hands and different ways of holding their mice.
+Corsair has found an incredibly smart solution to this with their patented Key Slider technology.
 You can slide the thumb buttons a distance of 8 millimeters and lock them firmly in place to find a grip that will feel more comfortable and reduce the risk of an accidental button press significantly.

 Versatility is the name of the game with the Corsair Scimitar Pro, and the ergonomics of this MMO mouse are designed to suit the needs of players regardless of the size of their hand or their grip.
-And Corsair's proprietary software platform - known as CUE - is one of the best and most customizable in the business.
-This is a rock solid MMO mouse with durable mechanical switches and one of the best response times around.
+Corsair's proprietary software platform - known as CUE - is also one of the best and most customizable in the business.
+This is a rock-solid MMO mouse with durable mechanical switches and one of the best response times around.

 6. UtechSmart Venus Gaming Mouse

-A $30 mouse from a virtually unknown manufacturer has no right being as good as the UtechSmart Venus, but they clearly understand what makes the best MMO mice tick.
-The 12 thumb buttons are pretty much a standard for an MMO mouse, but the inclusion of quick DPI adjustment keys on the top is a nice addition that's not normally seen in MMO mice at this price range.
+A $30 mouse from a virtually unknown manufacturer has no right being as good as the UtechSmart Venus is, but they clearly understand what makes for a good MMO mouse.
+The 12 thumb buttons are pretty much a standard for an MMO mouse, but the inclusion of quick DPI adjustment keys on the top is a nice addition that's not normally seen in MMO mice in this price range.

-And the performance here is right on point as well.
-UtechSmart has packed in a max sensitivity level of over 12000 DPI, and it can even save five customized profiles so you can customize layouts for all of your favorite games.
-And even if you're not that tech literate, you should have little difficulty navigating your way through the customization software.
-And UtechSmart is even giving Razer a run for their money thanks to the inclusion of 16 million RGB lighting options.
+The performance here is right on point as well.
+UtechSmart has packed in a max sensitivity level of over 12,000 DPI, and it can even save five customized profiles so you can customize layouts for all of your favorite games.
+Even if you're not that tech-literate, you should have little difficulty navigating your way through the customization software.
+UtechSmart is even giving Razer a run for their money, thanks to the inclusion of as many as 16 million RGB lighting options.

 7. ROCCAT KONE Aimo Gaming Mouse